 According to Pennsylvania law, when an automobile accident involves death or personal injury, the driver can be charged with a criminal offense if they do not immediately stop their vehicle at the scene of the accident and remain until they have fulfilled their statutorily required obligations.
 Under Pennsylvania law, the driver involved in an accident has the obligation to give information and render aid; they also must stop their vehicle so as not to obstruct traffic more than necessary.

-Contact the Skinner Law Firm today at (267) 388-3476 for a consultation about your alleged hit and run in Pennsylvania.
+Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged hit and run in Pennsylvania.
 Attorney Michael J. Skinner is knowledgeable and experienced with Pennsylvania’s traffic laws, and will make every effort to help you achieve the best possible outcome for the charges against you.
-Call the Skinner Law Firm today if you have been charged with leaving the scene of an accident throughout Pennsylvania, including the areas of West Chester in Chester County, Media in Delaware County, Norristown in Montgomery County, and Lancaster in Lancaster County, Pennsylvania.
+Call or send an online message today if you have been charged with leaving the scene of an accident Chester County or Delaware County, PA.

 The term "serious bodily injury" is defined under Pennsylvania law as any bodily injury that creates a substantial risk of death, or causes permanent or serious disfigurement or protracted impairment or loss of the function of any organ or bodily member.

 According to 75 Pa.
 Cons.
 Stat. § 3742, the offense of Leaving the Scene of an Accident Involving Death or Personal Injury can result in a conviction of a misdemeanor of the first degree.
 This offense can be punishable by a maximum term of imprisonment for five years and/or a fine not more than $10,000.